Shear Madness

 Shear Madness is an interactive whodunit play, and one of the longest-running nonmusical plays in the world.
 The Boston production ran from 1980 to 2020 at the Charles Playhouse Stage II.
-A second production began in 1987 at the John F. Kennedy Center for the Performing Arts and is currently running.
+A second production began in 1987 at the John F. Kennedy Center for the Performing Arts, and their last show was performed there on June 7, 2026, due to President Trump's attempted closure of the Kennedy Center.

 Shear Madness is based on the German-language play Scherenschnitt which was written by Paul Pörtner (1925–1984) and first performed at the Theater Ulm in Ulm, Germany in 1963.

 Plot

 The play is set in a unisex hair salon in the city where it is played.
 The landlady, Isabel Czerny, who lives above the shop is murdered and the audience gets involved in the action by questioning the actors and attempting to solve the crime.
 The characters include a flamboyant hairdresser and their flirty yet ditzy assistant, along with a prim and proper uptight older lady, and an older man who is a "used antique dealer".
 Much of the dialogue is improvised by the actors, and the humor tends to revolve around topical references to current events.

 The ending of the play is different every night as audience members hear clues, question the characters, and then vote on who they think is guilty.
 Whoever the audience votes to be the murderer, that person improvises dialogue along with the rest of the cast to reveal themselves.